ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

 When a `unique` value is captured in a closure, this closure can be invoked at most once: if the closure was invoked more often, it could not use the value uniquely each time.
-Values that contain closures that can be invoked at most once are at mode `once`, while values with closures that can be invoked arbitrarily often are at mode `many`:
+Such closures are at mode `once`, while closures that can be invoked arbitrarily often are at mode `many`:

 ```ocaml
 let delay_free : t @ unique -> (unit -> unit) @ once = fun t -> fun () -> free t
 ```

-## Modalities and Mode Crossing
+## Modalities

 These modes form two mode axis: the _uniqueness_ of a value is either `unique` or `aliased`, while the _affinity_ of a value is `once` or `many`.
 Similar to [locality](../local/intro.md), uniqueness and affinity are deep properties.
 If a value is at mode `unique` then all of its children are also `unique`.
+If a value is `once` then all of the closures it contains are also at mode `once`.

 We make an exception to this rule for record fields that are annotated with a _modality_.
 Analogous to global fields, a record field that is annotated as `@@